-In case you do get struck by a heatstroke, try to cool down with above mentioned tips of crushed ice and cool cloth on your wrist or bandana around your head or neck.
+In case you do get struck by a heatstroke, try to cool down with above-mentioned tips of crushed ice and a cooling cloth on your wrist or bandana around your head or neck.
 If things don’t improve, seek medical help.

 Don’t dive into just any water